 I’d love for you to stay The Venice Venice Hotel, whether for your entire stay in Venice, or for one our two nights around the main celebration.

-To book, email events@venicevenice.com and mention that you are Natasha Nyanin’s guest for a special rate.
+To book, email events@venicevenice.com and mention that you are Natasha Nyanin’s guest for 15% Discount on rooms in our block.

 Here are some suggestions of other hotels of varying styles for sundry tastes that you may consider for your stay: